Polished stone celts such as these

 had deep symbolic value.

-Mounds A and B mark what we might call inner
+Mounds A and B mark the inner

 precincts within the Davis community, a pattern than began